 Handle The Cord Safely

 Never leave a corded drill across a pathway when you are not using it.
 And DO NOT pick the drill by its cord.
 When you are drilling utilizing an extension cord, you should check the drill manual for how long the minimum wire gauge is.
 Do not use multiple extension cords together.

 The Drilling Process

 After taking all the necessary precautions, you can start drilling.
-But before you start, it is mandatory to know how to drill safely.
+But before you start, knowing how to drill safely is mandatory.
 Whether you are a newbie or a professional, it is always imperative to take safety measures while using a drill.

 Drill Pilot Holes